oracle/graal/tools/docs/T-Trace-Embedding.md

 # [T-Trace](T-Trace.md): Embedding

-[T-Trace](T-Trace-Manual.md) is a multipurpose, flexible tool providing enourmous possiblilities when it comes to dynamic understanding of user application behavior.
+[T-Trace](T-Trace.md) is a multipurpose, flexible tool providing enourmous possiblilities when it comes to dynamic understanding of user application behavior.
 See its [manual](T-Trace-Manual.md) for more details.
-Read on to learn how to use [T-Trace](T-Trace-Manual.md) in your own application.
+Read on to learn how to embed [T-Trace](T-Trace.md) into your own application.

 ### Enabling Embedded T-Trace